dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

   + A Stored Procedure without Parameters
   + A Stored Procedure with Parameters but without a Return Type
   + A "Normal" Stored procedure
-  + A Stored Procedure With Multiple RecordSets
+  + [A Stored Procedure With Multiple RecordSets]  (###a-stored-procedure-with-multiple-recordsets)
   + [A Stored Procedure with Table Value Parameters] (#a-stored-procedure-with-table-value-parameters)
 * [Calling the Stored Procedures from Code using SqlConnection](#calling-the-stored-procedures-from-code-using-sqlconnection)
 * [Calling the Stored Procedures from Code using DbContext](#calling-the-stored-procedures-from-code-using-dbcontext)

 ## Representing Stored Procedures in Code
-The aim of this framewor is to allow representing of stored procedures, their parameters and return types, as .Net POCO objects.
-These objects can then be executed against the target dataabse using either the SqlConnection, dbConnection or DbContext objects.
+The aim of this framework is to allow representing of stored procedures, their parameters and return types, as .Net POCO objects.
+These objects can then be executed against the target database using either the SqlConnection, dbConnection or DbContext objects.
 (All code examples can be found in the **Dibware.StoredProcedureFramework.Examples** project.

 ### General Rules
 To represent a Stored Procedure when using the StoredProcedureFramework we need to create a **P**lain **O**ld **C**LR **O**bject class for it.
 The stored procedure class must inherit from one of a predetermined number of base classes.
 These base classes all exists in the **Dibware.StoredProcedureFramework.Base** *namespace* of the framework.
 In most cases the class should inherit from the **StoredProcedureBase** base class, but three other *shortcut* base class are also provided for added convenience.